Search results

 Share audience insights with Social + Content

-Ads report must include
+Report must include

-Platform breakdown: Google vs. Meta side-by-side
+Google vs. Meta side-by-side breakdown

-Key metrics: Impressions, Clicks, CTR, CPC, Conversions, CPA, ROAS, Total Spend
+Impressions, Clicks, CTR, CPC, Conversions, CPA, ROAS, Total Spend

-Budget pacing: planned vs. actual spend
+Budget pacing: planned vs. actual

 Top and bottom performing ads with creative thumbnails